Hiking is always a great way to get outdoors and explore during the spring season. Here are the best National Parks in the USA to hike.

 Great Smoky Mountains National Park

-With 1,500 types of flowering plants, more than any other North American park, Great Smoky Mountains National Park is often referred to as "Wildflower National Park."
-The milder temperatures and reduced haze in spring make for ideal visiting conditions, but don’t expect fewer people.
-As the most visited national park in the US, Great Smokey is popular year-round.
+With more than 1,600 types of flowering plants, more than any other North American park, Great Smoky Mountains National Park is often referred to as “Wildflower National Park.”
+The mild weather, warm temperatures, and reduced haze in spring make for ideal visiting conditions, but don’t expect fewer people.
+As one of the most visited national park in the U.S, Great Smokey is popular year-round, especially at the Mountain Farm Museum where visitors can explore a re-creation of an authentic Appalachian mountain farmstead.

-Insider Tip: April 15–19 is the Spring Wildflower Pilgrimage at Great Smokey National Park.
+INSIDER TIPApril 26–29 is the Wildflower Pilgrimage at Great Smokey Mountains National Park.
 The annual event showcases a variety of wildflower, fauna, and natural history walks, as well as art classes, photographic tours, and seminars.

 Joshua Tree National Park

 There’s nothing quite like desert flowers in the spring.
-While Joshua Tree National Park’s namesake are mesmerizing in their own right, the ocotillo, or vine cactus, steals the show.
-With enough spring rain, the tall, spindly plant busts into unexpected crimson flowers.
-Springtime visitors also appreciate the more humane temperatures than in the summer, ideal for rock climbing and bouldering, along with crisp, campfire-worthy evenings.
+While Joshua Tree National Park’s namesake trees are mesmerizing in their own right, the ocotillo, or vine cactus, steals the show and makes this one of the best national parks to visit during the spring season.
+The tall, spindly plant busts into unexpected crimson flowers with enough spring rain.
+Springtime visitors also appreciate the more humane temperatures than in the summer, ideal for rock climbing and hiking, along with crisp, campfire-worthy evenings.

-Insider Tip: The 18 species of lizards residing in Joshua Tree National Park are most abundant in spring.
-Look for them basking atop boulders or other elevated sites.
+INSIDER TIPThe 40 species of reptiles residing in Joshua Tree National Park are most abundant in spring.
+Look for them basking atop boulders along the Ryan Mountain Trail or other elevated sites.

 Zion National Park

-Easily one of the most dramatically beautiful landscapes on the planet, Zion National Park’s cooler spring temperatures make for more pleasurable hiking along its many exposed (read: scorching hot) trails.
+Easily one of the most dramatically beautiful landscapes on the planet, Zion National Park’s cooler spring temperatures make for more pleasurable hiking along its many exposed (read: scorching hot) trails, like Emerald Pools Trail.
 Spring visitors to Zion enjoy fewer crowds, spectacular high-volume waterfalls courtesy of the snow melt, and rare glimpses of green contrasting against the sun-drenched orange rock.
-And the canyoneering is just as good, if not better, as in the summer and fall.
+And the canyoneering is just as good, if not better, as in the summer and fall when it’s more likely to score a room at the popular Zion Lodge in the park.
+Stop by the visitor center for hiking trail maps and information on visiting the park.

-Insider Tip: Heat exhaustion is still a risk in Zion in the spring, when temperatures can reach 90 degrees.
+INSIDER TIPHeat exhaustion is still a risk in Zion in the spring, when temperatures reach 90 degrees.
 But dress in layers because spring’s variable temps can drop as much as 30 degrees in the evening.

 Death Valley National Park

-The hottest place on the planet in the summer (temperatures soar to 120 degrees), Death Valley National Park in the spring provides a warm and welcome reprieve from the chill of winter.
-And the scenery borders on otherworldly with vast sand dunes and towering peaks.
+The hottest place on the planet in the summer (temperatures top 120 degrees), Death Valley National Park in the spring provides a warm and welcome reprieve from the chill of winter.
+The scenery borders on otherworldly with vast sand dunes and towering peaks leading up to the highest point in the park, Telescope Peak Summit (11,049 feet elevation).
 Spring break and Easter can get crowded, but seeing the blankets of desert wildflower blooms in this stark landscape is worth it.

 Arches National Park

-With the highest density of natural stone arches in the world (more than 2,000 of them), and driving through Arches National Park is a surreal experience.
-In March, and even early April, you’re likely to have it to yourself.
+With the highest density of natural stone arches in the world (more than 2,000 of them), driving through Arches National Park is a surreal experience.
+You’re likely to feel like you have it to yourself in March and early April, even on the heavily trafficked Colorado River Scenic Byway (Highway 128).
 Temperatures are a mild 60 degrees, and the La Sal Mountains are still snow-capped, which makes for startling photos of the orange sandstone arches and clear blue sky.

 Shenandoah National Park

-With nearly 200,000 forested acres (almost all of which are open to backcountry camping), Shenandoah National Park is most popular during the fall foliage.
-Spring sees some of the fewest visitors, but perhaps the most unique beauty thanks to park’s 850 species of flowering plants.
+With more than 200,000 forested acres (almost all of which are open to backcountry camping with a permit), Shenandoah National Park is most popular while the leaves are changing to their fall colors.
+Spring sees some of the fewest visitors but displays the most unique beauty during the season, thanks to the park’s 862 species of wildflowers.
 Visitor facilities and services re-open for the year in March, and the wildflower display begins in late March, continuing to summer.

-Insider Tip: Take a ride on Skyline Drive, the 105-mile road that winds through the park, in May, when the pink azaleas bloom in the forest alongside the road.
+INSIDER TIPTake a ride on Skyline Drive, the 105-mile road that winds through the park, in May, when the pink azaleas bloom in the forest alongside the road.
+Stop by the visitor center to pick up a Shenandoah National Park Map to help plan your visit.

 Glacier National Park

-Northern Montana can be chilly in the spring, with temperatures in the 30's and 40’s, but that just means fewer visitors at Glacier National Park, making for an unforgettable wildlife experience.
+Northern Montana can be chilly in the spring, with temperatures in the 30s and 40s, but that just means fewer visitors at Glacier National Park, making for an unforgettable wildlife experience.
 In the spring, you’ll see more critters than people at Glacier, including bears, moose, elk, and sheep.
-Most of the park’s 1 million acres are accessible in the spring, with only a portion closed on the Going-to-the-Sun Road.
+Most of the park’s one million acres are accessible in the spring, with only a portion closed on the Going-to-the-Sun Road.

-Insider Tip: In late May, after the Going-to-the-Sun Road is plowed, and before it’s opened to cars, Glacier encourages cyclists to bike the engineering masterpiece that weaves 50 miles though the park’s wild interior.
+INSIDER TIPIn late May, after the Going-to-the-Sun Road is plowed and before it’s opened to cars, Glacier encourages cyclists to bike the engineering masterpiece that weaves 50 miles through the park’s wild interior, offering stellar views of the Glacier National Park mountains.

 Great Sand Dunes National Park

-It’s no secret that spring is the best time of the year to ski in Colorado, but the mountains aren’t the only slopes of note.
+It’s no secret that spring is the best time of the year to ski in Colorado, thanks both to weather and mild temperatures, but the mountains aren’t the only slopes of note.
 Great Sand Dunes National Park serves up 30 square miles of enormous sand dunes—the biggest in North America.
-Visitors can hike them (some peak as high as 750 feet), sled, and even snowboard down them.
-The best time for sand dune down-hilling is in the spring, before the sand gets too hot to touch, and preferably right after a rainstorm, which gives the sand the most stability.
+Visitors can hike them (some peaks as high as 750 feet), sled, and snowboard down them.
+The best time for sand dune down-hilling is in the spring before the sand gets too hot to touch and preferably right after a rainstorm, which gives the sand the most stability.

-Insider Tip: The San Luis Valley can get windy in spring, so plan for morning outings before the wind kicks up.
+INSIDER TIPThe San Luis Valley can get windy in spring, so plan for morning outings—easier staying at the Great Sand Dunes Lodge at the park entrance—before the wind kicks up.